Quickstart: Building your first static site using the Azure CLI

 Azure Static Web Apps requires at least one HTML file to create a web app.
 The repository you create in this step includes a single index.html file.

-Select Create repository from template.
+Select Create repository.

 Deploy a static web app